Why Consulting Value Propositions Must Include a Client Success Journey

 Why building client success journeys delivers results

-Consulting firms focusing only on acquiring new clients leave money on the table.
+Consulting firms that focus solely on acquiring new clients and delivering one-off projects leave money on the table.
 Without 70% revenue from existing clients, every year starts from zero.

 A client success journey creates a structured path for growth, ensuring client retention and client progress step by step towards a more resilient business.